Los Angeles Wrongful Termination Lawyers

 Over Half a Century of Dependable Representation

 At Feldman Browne Olivares, we have represented hundreds of California employees in wrongful termination lawsuits.
 Our wrongful termination lawyers have obtained more than $100 million in monetary awards and settlements on behalf of California workers.
-If you were terminated for some unlawful reason, contact a Los Angeles employment law attorney at our firm today.
+If you were terminated for some unlawful reason, contact our experienced employment law attorneys at our firm today.

 When Is Termination Unlawful?

 In California, wrongful termination law has a specific meaning.
 It does not mean that the termination was wrong or unfair.
 It means that the California termination violated specific public policies contained in CA statutes, regulations, or constitutional provisions.